jdrch/Hardware/README.md

 ### Is managing all of this difficult?

-Not gonna lie, yes.
+Setup is difficult, yes.
 This is a very involved hobby.
-That said, setting OSes to automatically update themselves where that feature is available as well as sticking to repository/ports tree apps significantly reduces the workload.
+That said, setting OSes to automatically update themselves where that feature is available as well as sticking to repository/ports tree apps significantly reduces post-setup workload.
+From then on you're basically only addressing stuff that breaks, which is rare.

 ### What's the point?